 Loan term: This refers to how long borrowers have in order to repay their loan.
 A typical term is 15 or 30 years.

-There are pros and cons to choosing a shorter or longer loan term.
+There are advantages and disadvantages to choosing a shorter or longer loan term.
 For shorter terms, the monthly payments are higher but the interest rates are usually lower, and the total cost of the loan is lower.

 For longer-term loans, the total cost is higher and generally the interest rates are higher, too, but monthly payments are lower.